ameysonawane26/customer_satisfaction_prediction/README.md

 ## Primary Goal
-To predict sentiment of user by using ML model if user is Satisfied, nuetral or unsatisfied.
+To predict sentiment of user by using ML model if user is Satisfied, neutral or unsatisfied.

 ## Solution
 Used amazon fine food dataset which contains more than 100K reviews.
 Trained ML model with this data and got Naive bayes classifier giving good accuracy.